Announcement: CCHT Schedule of Events for Human Trafficking Awareness Month 2018

 Open to Ministerial League and Community

-Hosted by the Greater Wichita Ministerial League, this panel discussion will feature representatives from the WSU CCHT, 18th Judicial District, Court Appointed Special Advocates (CASA), The Governor’s Social Services Policy Council, and Pure and Simple Health Education, Inc.
+Hosted by the Greater Wichita Ministerial League, this panel discussion will feature representatives from the CCHT, 18th Judicial District, Court Appointed Special Advocates (CASA), The Governor’s Social Services Policy Council, and Pure and Simple Health Education, Inc.

 Wichita Women in Health Professions Human Trafficking Awareness Month Event